Visiting Students in Fall/Spring

 2. Request registration

-This form will submit your registration to the SCE Registrar's Office.
+This form will submit your registration request to the registrar via the SCE Application System.

 Please keep in mind the registration deadline.
-Students are enrolled (Step 3) in the order they registered, so it is to your advantage to register early.
+Students are enrolled (Step 4) in the order they submit their registration form, so it is to your advantage to register early.

 See the Fall/Spring Study calendar